Nairobi: Parks and gardens

 The most famous park in Nairobi is Uhuru Park.
 The park borders the central business district and the neighbourhood Upper Hill.
 Uhuru (Freedom in Swahili) Park is a centre for outdoor speeches, services, and rallies.
 The park was to be built over by former President Daniel arap Moi, who wanted the 62-storey headquarters of his party, the Kenya African National Union, situated in the park.
 However, the park was saved following a campaign by Nobel Peace Prize winner Wangari Maathai.

 Central Park is adjacent to Uhuru Park, and includes a memorial for Jomo Kenyatta, the first president of Kenya, and the Moi Monument, built in 1988 to commemorate the second president's first decade in power.

 Both Uhuru Park and Central Park were renovated by the-then Nairobi Metropolitan Services (NMS) together with the Kenya Defence Forces.
 The process started in September 2023 and incorporates several key elements, including a cascading water feature, upgraded sanitation facilities, a skateboarding zone, and pedestrian-friendly paths.
 It also highlights statues of native wildlife, carefully groomed lawns, thriving trees, improved footpaths, and expanded green zones.
 A botanical section has been established as well, showcasing a diverse collection of flowers and plant species to reflect Kenya's abundant floral heritage.

-Jeevanjee Gardens is located within the Central Business District and is easily accessible via foot, private vehcles and public transport.
+Jeevanjee Gardens is located within the Central Business District and is easily accessible via foot, private vehicles and public transport.
 Among Nairobi's most historic and oldest public green spaces, the park was created in the early 20th century by Asian industrialist A.M.
 Jeevanjee.

 The John Michuki Memorial Park is situated along the Nairobi River, stretching from Globe Cinema Roundabout to Museum Bridge.
 It was previously known as the Mazingira Park, and was reopened in August 2020 by President Uhuru Kenyatta after renovation by the Kenya Forest Service, Kenya Forestry Research Institute (KEFRI), and National Environment Management Authority (NEMA).
 The park is named in tribute to the late former Cabinet Minister John Michuki, who was instrumental in the restoration of the Nairobi River and its surroundings during his time as Minister for Environment.

 Nairobi Arboretum, founded in 1907 by E. Batiscombe as a trial site for forestry tree species, is a 30-hectare botanical reserve that hosts more than 350 types of trees and functions as both a leisure destination and a research hub.
 It is located near the State House.

 Karura Forest, the city-based nature reserve, features nature trails, picnic spots, caves and waterfalls.
 It is an excellent destination for birdwatching as the area is home to over 200 documented bird species.
 While strolling along the trails, visitors may also catch glimpses of monkeys and bushbucks.